JFC-MX/MexE410_IRI_Compliance_Standards_MEXE3301_Group1_ApplicationActivity1_2026/README.md

 By simply inverting. the "normally closed" to a "normally open" the entire manufacturing machine is compromised.
 In an industry of automation, the safety architecture relies on the principle of de-energization, where a continuously energized circuit is de-energized with the press of an emergency stop button.
 This would break the control circuit forcing the heavy-duty machine to isolate the power running into the servomotor.

 However, if a field technician wires the contactors as per the manual, initiating the emergency stop button would fail to trip the de-energization.
 The control circuit would stay in operation, and the heavy-duty 6-DOF manipulator would continue its trajectory completely blind to the safety override.
 This directly can result in a catastrophic collision with other equipment, and personnel which could lead to potential fatal injuries and harsh hardware damages.

 ---
-## 🤔 ISO/IEC Codes
-Here are brief, concise definitions of the stated standards to provide context for the audit:
-* **ISO 10218-1 & -2 (Robots and Robotic Devices):** The definitive safety standards for industrial robots (-1) and integrated robot systems (-2).
-They dictate mandatory safeguards, including the maximum allowable speed of ≤ 250mm/s for human-robot interaction in manual/teach modes.
-* **ISO 13850 (Safety of Machinery — Emergency Stop):** Establishes the functional requirements and design principles for emergency stop functions.
-It defines **Stop Category 0** (immediate, uncontrolled removal of power) and **Stop Category 1** (controlled deceleration with power sustained until the machine stops).
-* **ISO 13849-1 (Safety-Related Parts of Control Systems):** Provides safety requirements for designing and integrating safety-related control systems.
-It assesses reliability using **Performance Levels (PL a to e)** based on system architecture, fault tolerance, and diagnostic coverage.
-* **IEC 61784-3-3 (Industrial Communication Networks — Functional Safety Fieldbuses):** Part of the international standard defining safe communication layers over standard networks.
-It outlines the protocols—such as **FailSafe over EtherCAT (FSoE)**—required to detect communication errors, corruption, or hardware cuts within fieldbuses.

----

-## 🛠️Engineering Corrections for Compliance
-* **Implement Safety-Rated Monitored Speed (SLS):** Integrate a dual-channel Safety-Rated Monitored Speed function mapped to the T1 mode switch.
-This must hardware-clamp the TCP speed to ≤ 250mm/s using safety encoders to comply with ISO 10218-1.
-* **Redesign to Stop Category 1 (SS1):** Reconfigure the emergency stop logic to a controlled Category 1 stop according to ISO 13850.
-The servo drives must actively use regenerative dynamic braking to bring the manipulator to a controlled, rapid stop before the mechanical brakes engage and power is cut.
-* **Upgrade to a Safety-PLC with Cross-Monitoring:** Replace the decentralized relays with a centralized, dual-channel Safety PLC or a safety-certified network master.
-Ensure all safety-critical inputs (E-stops, enabling switches) and outputs (primary contactors) utilize a feedback loop for dynamic cross-monitoring to achieve PLd/PLe compliance per ISO 13849-1.
-* **Deploy FailSafe over EtherCAT (FSoE):** Implement the FSoE (IEC 61784-3-3) protocol for the handheld operating device.
-Configure an FSoE watchdog timer limit of ≤ 10ms; if a frame is missed or the cable is cut, the master immediately triggers a safe state transition before communication falls out.
-* **Upgrade to an Adaptive Singularity Damping Algorithm:** Replace the static damping factor with a dynamic Levenberg-Marquardt tracking algorithm.
-The damping factor must adjust dynamically based on the manipulability measure (w), ensuring that lambda increases proportionally as the manipulator approaches a singularity boundary:

----